isbm/berrymill/README.md

 ### Build an Image Locally

 That can also KIWI do.
-Except if your image build is also should to equally run on [OBS](https://openbuildservice.org) **and** locally without image description changes.
+Except if your image build also should equally run on [OBS](https://openbuildservice.org) **and** locally without image description changes.